metayeti/YABS.js/README.md

 ### 3. Using the preprocessor

-To use the preprocessor, first add a `"variables"` entry to the build instructions JSON, for example:
+To use preprocessor variables, first add a `"variables"` entry to the build instructions JSON, for example:

  ```JSON
   "variables": {